brunobord/relax/README.md

 * [fireplace](http://www.freesound.org/people/martats/sounds/138018/) by martats - CC-0,
 * [131024_brook_black_forest.wav](http://www.freesound.org/people/reinsamba/sounds/204195/) by reinsamba - CC-BY,

+All these sounds were suggested by [Jean-Michel Armand](https://github.com/mrjmad).

 Apart from that, the rest of the code (HTML/CSS/JS) is mine and is published under the terms of the [WTFPL](http://www.wtfpl.net/).